Protest paradigm: Good news

 Good news in the US is more likely to occur when journalists cover engagement in bipartisan electoral politics.
-Good news is also more likely when journalists engage "deeply and frequently with a community," and studies claim that student journalism and non-mainstream media outlets tend to do this better than mainstream media outlets.
+Good news is also more likely when journalists engage "deeply and frequently with a community," and scholars claim that student journalism and non-mainstream media outlets tend to do this better than mainstream media outlets.

 Bad news, hard news, and soft news

 Bad news coverage is more likely when protesters engage in violence or when protesters are investigated or charged with crimes; hard news coverage is more likely when there are labor strikes; and soft news coverage is more likely when covering civic action or third party candidates in electoral politics.
 The more radical a protest group is, the more likely they are to receive bad or hard news coverage.
 Bad and hard news is also more likely when protests are critical of media coverage.

 News outlets often focus on how protests violate social norms, such as through drawing attention to protesters who dress in unusual ways, violate laws, or hold minority views in public opinion polling.
 Outlets also often draw attention to the idea that protesters who violate the status quo are "politically deviant."

 Some scholars argue mainstream media framing of violent protests in a negative way without examining whether violence is acceptable on a case-by-case basis undermines the idea that violence is in some cases a morally legitimate action against oppressive systems.
-Others argue the protest paradigm "weakens the influence of social protest in public opinion," making the general public perceive them as "illegitimate troublemakers," wasting their time, and "a threat to social order."
+Othersargue the protest paradigm "weakens the influence of social protest in public opinion," making the general public perceive them as "illegitimate troublemakers," wasting their time, and "a threat to social order."